ProKoMoProject/A-hybrid-model-for-day-ahead-electricity-price-forecasting-combining-fundamental-and-stochastic-mod/README.md

 File "hybrid model - results of the steps.xlsx" lists the results of the four steps.

 ### Data input to run code
-To run the code, some input data are required.
+To run the code, some input data are required (see detailed information in the description of running the source code).
 In this repository, we provide all input data generated individually.
 For the input data that were used unchanged from the sources mentioned in the paper, we refer to the corresponding sources for the generation of the input data.

 ### Citing IntEG